For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-After the last two years of less then stellar organizational and tax follow through which led to some tax penalties, I’m changing my ways.
+After the last two years of less than stellar organizational and tax follow through which led to some tax penalties, I’m changing my ways.

 There are three major aspects to preparing for tax season.